fabriziotappero/opencores-scraper/README.md

  https://github.com/fabriziotappero/ip-cores

-The "ip-cores" repository accounts for approximately 1102 projects spread in 16 categories.
+The "ip-cores" repository accounts for approximately 800 projects spread in 16 categories.
 There is a branch for each IP project.
-Since the whole repository is around 4.47GB of data, you are advised to check out only the branch that you might interested in.
+Since the whole repository is very large, you are advised to check out only the branch that you might interested in.

 A searchable list of all projects is available at: